-CBC programs are designed to provide care for uninsured and underinsured; to reach those Houstonians needing low-cost care; to support the existing infrastructure of non-profit clinics and federally qualified health centers; to close the gap in mental and behavioral care services; to work against food insecurity and physical inactivity; and to educate individuals and their families on how to access the services needed by and available to them.
+CBC programs are designed to provide care for uninsured and underinsured; to reach those Houstonians needing low-cost care; to close the gap in mental and behavioral care services; to work against food insecurity and physical inactivity; and to educate individuals and their families on how to access the services needed by and available to them.
 Funded largely by Memorial Hermann with support by various partners and grants, our work takes us outside of our campuses and into the community.